immunefi-team/Bounty_Boosts/Alchemix/31562 - [SC - Medium] Every consecutive epoch will have same number o....md

 # Every consecutive epoch will have same number of rewards if its <= TAIL_EMISSIONS_RATE in current epoch

-Submitted on Tue May 21 2024 05:06:37 GMT-0400 (Atlantic Standard Time) by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 11:06:37 UTC by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31562